iiccsss/iiccsss.github.io/_pages/about.md

     </div>
 </div>

 In 2024, IICCSSS will take place in Osnabrück, Germany, from Monday, September 9th to Friday, September 13th.
-More details about the summer school program and speakers will be added soon.
-Stay tuned!
+In addition to the [invited talks and workshops](/speakers/), the summer school will include a tour of Osnabrück research labs, a panel discussion, two contributed talks sessions, a hackathon, and a city rallye.
+Full program is available [here](/program/).